CorrPlot (Correlation Plot with Dendrogram) Examples

 Financial Metrics Correlation Analysis

 This correlation plot shows relationships between financial metrics.
-The dendrogram groups similar metrics based on correlation patterns.
+The dendrogram groups similar metrics based on correlation patterns using hierarchical clustering performed in your browser.
 Variables are automatically reordered by clustering to reveal correlation blocks.
 Top-right triangle shows Pearson correlations (linear relationships), while bottom-left shows Spearman correlations (rank-based, captures non-linear monotonic relationships).
+Try this: Change the clustering linkage method (Ward/Average/Single/Complete) to see different groupings, or select a subset of variables to see how the dendrogram updates dynamically.

 Example 2: Sales Performance Metrics